boomerang-io/flow.action/README.md

 # Boomerang Flow GitHub Action

-This action will run a workflow in Boomerang Flow
+This action will run a workflow in Boomerang Flow by publishing a `CloudEvent` to the event listener.

 ## Inputs